wp-plugins/icegram/readme.txt

 == Changelog ==
+= 1.8.9 =
+* New: Both body and button colors (background and foreground) can now be set
+* Update: Brought back CTA Buttons default colors
+* New: Lazy load Icegram messages for better comaptibility with caching plugins
+* Update: Updated all themes to support new theme coloring scheme
+* Fix: Some alignment issues with images in popups
+* Update: Minified all JS and CSS to improve performance
+* Update: Auto correction for CTA links now works with tel: links

+= 1.8.8 =
+* New: Headlines now support shortcodes!
+* Update: A message shown on click of another (using CTA actions addon), can now contain shortcodes
+* Fix: Compatibility with Wishlist Member plugin
+* Fix: Popup close event not triggered when clicking outside the popup - on its overlay
+* Update: Automatically adds http:// in CTA links if missing

+= 1.8.7 =
+* New: Can now define custom background and text colors for Popups
+* Fix: Button text color not showing well in some themes
+* Fix: Analytics not getting tracked
+* Update: Revisions to theme packs and many addons
+* New: Support for Split Testing addon

+= 1.8.6 =
+* Fix: "Blank / White Screen of death" / Fatal error - Cannot redeclare class Mobile_Detect
+* Fix: Warning for undefined index
+* Update: Mobile Detect Library updated to version 2.8.11
+* Update: Improvmetns in complementary colors for call to action button and button text
+* Update: Action Bar's Bold theme - reduced shadow on button text

+= 1.8.5 =
+* New: Added a link to Form Embed Documentation for easy access
+* Fix: Default mode of content editor set to visual
+* Fix: Popup hiding behind header for some themes
+* Fix: Device targeting rule not working on newer devices
+* Fix: Preview working only after Publishing

+= 1.8.4 =
+* New: Popup messages work beautifully on mobile / small devices now!
+* Fix: Timing problems with popups triggered via Behavior Trigger addon.
+* Fix: Visual Composer compatibility

+= 1.8.3 =
+* NEW: Duplicate a Campaign and Message easily now - click 'duplicate' in the list view!
+* Update: Using an image instead of dashicons for action bar arrows
+* Update: Renamed "messenger" css class to "ig_messenger" to avoid potential overlaps
+* Update: Clicking outside the popup (on the dark overlay) will close the popup

+= 1.8.2 =
+* Fix: Preview not working correctly

+= 1.8.1 =
+* NEW: Support for Icegram Remote - now run your campaigns on other sites - even non WordPress sites
+* Update: Better wildcard matching in Where targeting rules for URLs
+* Update: Compatibility with Avada theme
+* Update: Misc UI and performance enhancements

+= 1.8 =
+* NEW: Target campaigns to any page with wildcard URL support in "Where" conditions
+* NEW: CTA Click based retargeting to hide message in a campaign after being clicked
+* NEW: Message shwon retargeting can now hide message forever - after shown once

+= 1.7.1 =
+* Update: Dismiss button for admin notice about bonus themes and addon
+* Fix: Admin settings CSS changes, for compatibility with some themes
+* Fix: Hello Bar close button not clickable
+* Fix: Retargeting not working with some cache systems

+= 1.7 =
+* Update: Styling changes to action bar CTA button for alignment
+* Update: Hello Bar styling updates to better handle forms
+* Fix: Hidden field related issue while embeding subscription forms
+* Fix: Retargeting not working correctly in certain cases
+* Fix: Theme thumbnails missing on messages list

+= 1.6 =
+* Fix: Empty image tag causing display issues in Opera / IE
+* Update: Form embed functionality improvements
+* NEW: "Themes Pack 1" addon - 17 free themes as a bonus - available from Icegram.com
+* Fix: Toast message compatibility with Behavior Triggers
+* Update: JS and CSS URLs include version numbers now - better for caching
+* Fix: Other minor fixes

+= 1.5 =
+* NEW: "Embed Form" option for easy integration with optin / mailing list / subscription form / CRM services
+* NEW: Retargeting Rule: Do not show again for X number of days
+* NEW: Targeting Rule: "Not Logged In" visitor
+* NEW: Added support for submitting form on CTA click
+* NEW: "CTA Actions" premium addon

 = 1.4 =
 * NEW: Targeting Rule: "Exclude pages" from a site wide campaign
 * NEW: Options to cleanup Icegram data and remove shortcodes from content